ironscar/unreal-engine-dev-starter/docs/rigging.md

 - Idea is to do this weight paint on the model for each bone so that during animation, its deformation can be controlled
 - In `Object Data Properties`, whenever you paint for a new bone, it creates a new vertex group with the bone's name
     - Once created, you can also select the vertex groups from here and do the painting from where you left off
+- Once done, you can go to Pose mode of the Armature and rotate the bones to see how they move the model
+  - You can actually rotate the bones even in weight paint mode to see how the current distribution works
+  - You can also do this to reach and paint the places which you cannot paint due to close surfaces

 ---